Zverik/sotm-baltics-2023/index.md

 ---
 Welcome to Riga!
 Yes, that would be a city that hosts our next State of the Map Baltics conference, inviting everybody from Baltic states and beyond to share their ideas and experience related to OpenStreetMap.
-We have two days this time: **18-19 May 2023**.
+We have two days this time: **8-9 June 2023**.
-Two days of talks, workshops and meeting new map people at the National Library of Latvia!
+Two days of talks, workshops and meeting new map people at the University of Latvia!

 This SotM is a part of the [Baltic Geospatial Information Technology Conference](https://www.balticgitconf.eu/).
 We cannot thank them enough for letting us borrow a room for OSM-related talks.